The Best Chocolate Cake I’ve Ever Had

 So good that I made it twice.
 I won’t tell you how much that had to do with me breaking my first cake.
 But both times, Eric said to me, “Don’t make any other chocolate cake recipe ever again.”
 Maybe I will make this again on my 5th anniversary…or maybe I should make it at least 5 times before then.

-UPDATE: I recently made a Homemade White Cake Recipe that you might also want to try out!!
+UPDATE: I recently made a Homemade White Cake Recipe that you might also want to try out.
+Or try this Layered Cornbread Cake with Whipped Honey Butter Frosting!!

 P.S.
 Do you have gluten free friends?
 Try out my friend Sarah’s Gluten Free Chocolate Cake!
 I’ve tried it and it’s legit amazing.